Mixpanel Group Analytics allows behavioral data analysis by selected groups, as opposed to individual users.

 An example use of Group Analytics is a business to business (or B2B) software company.
 In a B2B companies measure important KPIs at the company level instead of the individual user level.

 The company might want to know how to target their customers for plan upgrades.
 When looking at potential targets for plan upgrades, the company can group by “Company Identifier” and target companies that use the product the most, as opposed to individual users.

 This allows for the identification of companies that exhibit high likelihood of upgrading their plan, as opposed to individuals.

 Change the Group Identifier

 Choose a group identifier from a Mixpanel report.
-Note that you must enable Group Analytics to change the group by identifier.
+Note that you must have purchased the Group Analytics package in order to access the group by identifier.

 To change the identifier in a report:

 2. Click the Analyze uniques by dropdown above the query builder.